cvhooser/learning-rust/ReadMe.md

 ```
 &i32        // a reference
 &'a i32     // a reference with an explicit lifetime
-&a' mut i32 // a mutable reference with an explicit lifetime
+&'a mut i32 // a mutable reference with an explicit lifetime
 ```
 - **Lifetime annotations only have meaning when they have a relation to another lifetime.**
 - Declared in `<>` in between the function name and parameter list.